Beverley A. Orser: Career

 Upon completing her PhD, Orser joined the faculty at U of T where she focused her research on the molecular mechanisms of anesthetic agents.
 In the 1990s, her research cultivated in the observation that tonic GABAA currents in hippocampal neurons have distinct functional and pharmacologic properties.
 In 2003, Orser became the first Canada Research Chair in Anesthesia where she conducted research on her project Anesthetic Drugs: From Molecular Mechanisms to Patient Safety.
 During her tenure at U of T, she co-established the Perioperative Brain Health Centre at the Sunnybrook Health Sciences Centre to determine what causes brain problems following surgery.
 As a result, in 2017, Orser gained a United States patent for a class of drugs that helps patients with memory loss due to anesthesia and funding basic research.

 In 2018, Orser was elected a member of the National Academy of Medicine for "her discovery of the unique pharmacological properties of extrasynaptic GABA-A receptors and their mechanistic role in anesthetic- and inflammation-induced impairment of memory, and for her leadership in academic anesthesiology."
 She was also recognized by the American Society of Anesthesiologists with their 2018 Excellence in Research Award in recognition of her "outstanding research accomplishments on the molecular mechanisms of anesthetic agents."

 During the COVID-19 pandemic, Orser published Recommendations for Endotracheal Intubation of COVID-19 Patients and Locating and repurposing anesthetic machines as intensive care unit ventilators during the COVID-19 pandemic.
 She later received the 2020 Canadian College of Neuropsychopharmacology Medal for having a "meritorious career in, and outstanding contribution to, neuropsychopharmacology in Canada as evidenced by their activities in education, administration and/or patient care."
 Orser was made a Member of the Order of Ontario for the class of 2022.

 Personal life

 Orser and her husband Geordie have three children together, Kevin, Becky, and Sarah.

+In 2026, she was named as an Officer of the Order of Canada.
+She lives in Toronto.